cicirello/user-statistician/README.md

 You can change the order by passing the list in a different order.
 For example, perhaps you want the language chart right after the repositories stats section.
 You can do that with: `category-order: general, repositories, languages, contributions`.
-This input provide another way of controlling which sections appear on the card.
+This input provides another way of controlling which sections appear on the card.
 For example, if all you want are the repositories stats and the languages chart, you can do that
 with: `category-order: repositories, languages` without using the `hide-keys`